 Gators were almost hunted to extinction and came under federal protection in 1967.

-This led to the first endangered species success story as they were removed from the list 20 years later.
-Alligators are a keystone species, which means we actually need them as they are extremely vital to the environment.
+This led to the first endangered species success story.
+As their numbers in population increased, they were removed from the list 20 years later.
+Alligators are a keystone species, which means they are extremely vital to the environment.
 I call them "Masters of Balance".
-They consume aquatic turtles but turtles also nest together with the alligators to be protected from predators.
+They consume aquatic turtles, but turtles also nest together with the alligators to be protected from predators.
 Alligators eat fish, but they also provide them with a home by creating gator holes that hold water during drought.
 These fish, in return, serve as a nesting and feeding ground for birds.
 If gators were to disappear, everything would collapse with them.
 Another example of an overlooked keystone species is the gopher tortoise.
 It might not be as cute and adorable as a little fawn or a baby racoon, however the gopher provides a habitat for over 350 species, including endangered ones such as the indigo snake and the burrowing owl.
 If the gopher disappears, so will everything else.

 One of the most amazing facts I learned about alligators was after I came across one these reptiles sunbathing on a log.
 I noticed a stick perfectly balanced on its snout.
 I couldn't understand why.
 It turns out that gators display this behavior only during nesting season of herons and egrets.
 The small wading birds fly around looking for the perfect stick and all the alligator has to do is sit still to have a meal.
 This shows they are much more intelligent than we give them credit for.
 Alligators have a natural fear of humans but become dangerous when they are fed by people.
 Common sense is required to be able to coexist with them: Avoid areas where "tame" alligators are reported, no swimming (or walking near) in water around feeding time around dusk and dawn.
 Keep your pets away from the water as alligators don't know the difference between pets and wild animals.

 Let's stay safe while respecting and observing this amazing predator.